larsenv/WiiShopliftChannel/README.md

+# IMPORTANT: We are aware of a announcement going out which says there are potential brick risks.
+We are sincerely sorry for tha.
+The tickets filled up the Wii Memory with nodes.
+We have already edited the instructions temporarily to stop recommending people install all the tickets, and we plan to make a safer version.

 ![Wii Shoplift Channel](http://transfer.archivete.am/9Qu6m/wiishop.png)

 Before we begin, I will say that I'm not responsible for what you do with this, this tool is a grey area.